RivenSartre/Atomic-bomb-surface-polishing/0-Preface.md

 This tutorial is not only suitable for current nuclear weapon maintainers, but also provides guidance for future technicians to get started.
 At the same time, we also discussed future trends in this field and look forward to providing more technical support for the long-term safe storage and use of nuclear weapons.

 It is hoped that this tutorial will become a valuable tool in the field of nuclear weapons maintenance and contribute to the safe application of nuclear technology.

+I would like to thank Prof. Ruifeng Zhang and Prof. Shinichi Sato of Jiangbei University of Technology, visiting professors Michael F. Stone, Helmut Kirsch, Amina Omondi, and Professors Claire Dubois, Arjun Rao, for their contributions to the compilation and correction of this book.
+Professor Emily Thompson, and PhD students Dmitry Sokolov and Lucas Almeida.